-In a climate where busy people cling to the comfort of home, off-premise dining options are becoming one of the top restaurant trends of 2021!
+In a climate where busy people cling to the comfort of home, contactless ordering and outdoor dining options are becoming two of the top restaurant trends of 2021!
+Outdoor dining, also known as al fresco dining or dining alfresco, is eating outside.
+In most cases, the only option for Food business to keep operations running is to offer outdoor dining.
+According to Restaurant Business Online "...over 70% said they want contactless ordering options to continue".
 Add a pandemic on top of that, and take-out and delivery options become absolutely essential to restaurant stabilization and success.

 - Build guest relationships with social media

 - Offer easy-to-use mobile and online ordering apps

 - Provide delivery and other off-premise services

 - Modify your menu to be more suitable to takeout and delivery

 Below, we cover the growth of off-premise dining and why it’s imperative to adjust, as well as the challenges that come with this relatively new type of dining.
 Then we’ll go over the basics of how to establish your off-premise dining options.

 Let’s also talk about how successful chain restaurants are adapting seamlessly to the new normal, and cover different ways you can boost your off-premise dining success.
 Lastly, let’s address the question: What do consumers really want from their off-premise dining experience?

 Netflix, Lazada/Shopee, and the Coronavirus have all had a role in the explosion of off-premise dining.
 An overwhelming 86% of consumers are now utilizing off-premise dining channels at least once a month.

 However, there are challenges surrounding off-premise dining, and it can be intimidating for many restaurants to take a step into the unknown.
 You may be concerned about: